UD: Jan. 2018

 (Bohemia – Collection of the Hypo-Bank, Munich)

-Reverse of a Celtic coin of the Bratislava type depicting a fallen warrior being devoured by a wild dog or wolf, the reverse a ram headed serpent
+Celtic coin of the Bratislava type; the obverse depicting a fallen warrior being devoured by a wild dog or wolf, the reverse a ram headed serpent

 (Western Slovakia/ 1 st c.
 BC)

 Fragments of human skulls and other remains from the second large sanctuary (object 30) at Roseldorf, Austria.

 At Roseldorf 3 cult districts with seven sanctuaries which played a major role in the functional orientation of the complex have been identified.
 Although evidence of human sacrifice has not been found at the site, evidence of post-mortem manipulation of the bodies has been established, consistent with the Celtic practice of exhumation.